 Brinjal Masala (Egg Plant Masala)

 Brinjal Masala is a delicious dish that pairs well with Rotis.
 Brinjal, known in many names such as Eggplant, Aubergine, Baingan, Vazhuthananga, was not one of my favourite vegetables when I was growing up.
 But after marriage and some health / lifestyle changes, this vegetable occasionally started appearing in our menu to have with chappathis.
-Until now, it is still not included in the desirable food list by my kids (can’t blame them!), but, I just love this Brinjal Masala with Rotis.
+Until now, it is still not included in the desirable food list by my kids (can’t blame them!), but, This Brinjal Masala is best served with Rotis.
+Check my Brinjal Curry which is great with rice and rotis.
 If you are looking for Vegetarian options, try Vendakka Mappas, Bhindi Masala, Aloo Gobi Masala, Rajma curry, Paneer dishes like Butter Paneer, Paneer Korma, Palak Paneer, Matar Paneer, Chili Paneer, Gobi Manchurian with Rotis.

 You can try this with the purple Brinjal as well.
 Brinjal is loaded with health (check below for health benefits) and great for flawless skin, so urge all ladies out there to include this in your diet. 🙂